eclipse-vertx/vert.x/core_manual_python.md

     req.response.chunked = True

 Default is non-chunked.
-When in chunked mode, each call to `response.write_buffer` or `response.write_str` will result in a new HTTP chunk being written out.
+When in chunked mode, each call to `response.write` or `response.write_str` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.